-The Hanko Authentication API is the complete software toolkit for implementing FIDO®-based strong multi-factor authentication for securing access to online applications.
+The Hanko Authentication API is the perfect solution for implementing passwordless authentication based on

-- Intuitive, developer-friendly API backed by a FIDO® certified server that leverages the FIDO®2 set of protocols: WebAuthn (W3C Web Authentication) and CTAP (Client-to-Authenticator Protocol)
+- the Web Authentication API backed by a FIDO® certified server that leverages the FIDO®2 set of protocols: WebAuthn (W3C Web Authentication) and CTAP (Client-to-Authenticator Protocol)

 - The Hanko Console is the place to manage your Hanko experience.
 Configure your applications, authentication flows & policies and track usage with live statistics.